SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models

 \subsection{Safety Detection via Multi-modal Context}

-Robust detection of unsafe content is central to the design of \saferedirector.
-In diffusion-based image generation, unsafe semantics may arise from explicit prompts, subtle paraphrasing, adversarial rewording, or as artifacts of the generative process itself.
-To systematically investigate the effectiveness of safety detection, we first evaluate single-modality detectors that rely solely on either the text prompt or the image latent.
-Detectors are trained as described in Sec.~\ref{subsec:training} and achieve near-perfect accuracy on their respective modalities within the test set.
-However, as shown in Table~\ref{tab:modality_acc} and Fig.~\ref{fig:lat-only}, these detectors falter in more challenging scenarios.
-Text-only classifiers suffer sharp accuracy drops on unseen prompts (IGMU~\cite{ccs/IGMU}) and adversarially crafted prompts (MMA~\cite{cvpr/MMADiffusion}).
-For instance, on the MMA dataset of adversarial \textit{NSFW} prompts, the text-based detector achieves only 51.68\% accuracy, exposing its vulnerability to prompt rephrasing and manipulation.
+Robust unsafe-content detection is central to the design of \saferedirector.
+In diffusion-based image generation, unsafe semantics may arise from explicit target prompts, subtle paraphrasing, adversarial rewording, or as artifacts of the generative process itself.
+To systematically investigate the effectiveness of safety detection, we first evaluate detectors using different input contexts: text only, latent only, text--latent fusion, and text--latent--timestep fusion.
+All detectors are trained under the same protocol described in Appendix~\ref{subsec:training}.
+Table~\ref{tab:modality_acc} and Figure~\ref{fig:lat-only} show that single-modality detectors are less reliable under challenging prompts.
+Text-only detection drops on unseen IGMU prompts~\cite{ccs/IGMU} and adversarial MMA prompts~\cite{cvpr/MMADiffusion}.
+For example, on MMA, text-only detection achieves only 51.68\% Overall success rate despite a 93.50\% Any-step rate, indicating unstable detection under prompt manipulation.

 Latent-only detectors face another distinct limitation.
 At early steps of diffusion, their accuracy remains close to random guessing ($\sim50\%$) as latent representations are nearly indistinguishable from Gaussian noise.
 Even on the MMA dataset, which consists solely of adversarial \textit{NSFW} prompts, early latent-based detection rarely exceeds 70\%.
 Discriminative power only emerges in later diffusion steps, as semantic information gradually materializes in the latent space.
 Consequently, latent-based detection alone is unreliable for early intervention, which is critical for effective safety guidance.